 Pulmonary function tests are used when:

-- Screening for the presence of obstructive and restrictive lung diseases
+- Screening for the presence of obstructive and/or restrictive lung diseases.

 - Determining the patient's condition prior to surgery in order to assess the risk of respiratory complications after surgery.

-- Evaluating the ability for a patient to be weaned from a ventilator
+- Evaluating the ability of a patient to be weaned off a ventilator.

 COPD causes the air in the lungs to be exhaled at a slower rate and in smaller amounts compared to a person with healthy lungs.
 The amount of air in the lungs isn't readily exhaled due to either a physical obstruction (such as with mucus production) or airway narrowing caused by chronic inflammation.
 That's where spirometry comes in.